 Adults with autism face a unique set of challenges in their daily lives.
 The various effects of the condition can alter their perception of the world and people around them in ways that others do not always understand.
 This can lead to confusion and frustration on both ends, but knowledge really is power.
 Understanding how autism impacts a person’s life can help both parties improve their interactions and communication.
 While traits and symptoms can differ from one person with autism to another, there are some general characteristics that tend to apply.

 Here are five general characteristics of adults with autism.

 - A Preference for Alternate Forms of Communication

 - A Tendency Toward Following an Established Routine

-Autistic adults communicate in the way that best makes sense to them.
-They may not always understand the verbal and non-verbal forms of communication others tend to use.
-They tend to not comprehend things like euphemisms, facial expressions, and hand gestures.
-This can cause misunderstandings depending on the severity of the person’s condition.
-Others choose to use things like sign language to communicate because it is very simple and straightforward.
+Individuals with autism prefer to communicate in ways that best make sense to them, which are not always the same ways an individual without autism does.
+They may not always understand the verbal and non-verbal forms of communication others tend to use, along with all the other nuances that come with communication.
+People with autism tend to have difficulty comprehending things like euphemisms, facial expressions, and hand gestures.
+This can cause misunderstandings depending on the level of the person’s autism.
+Others on the spectrum choose to use things like sign language and the use of visuals to communicate because it is very simple and straightforward.
 Taking the time to explain things clearly and understand their preferred way of speaking can bridge the communication gap.